spatie/laravel-event-sourcing/docs/advanced-usage/preparing-events.md

 Whenever an event that implements `ShouldBeStored` is fired it will be serialized and written in the `stored_events` table.
 Immediately after that, the event will be passed to all projectors and reactors.

-If your event has an eloquent model, it should also use the `Illuminate\Queue\SerializesModels` trait so we are able to serialize these models correctly.

 ## Specifying a queue

 When a `StoredEvent` is created, we'll dispatch a job on the queue defined in the `queue` key of the `event-sourcing` config file.
 Queued projectors and reactors will get called when the job is executed on the queue.